 Local and National sources

 Two kinds of data are available with the sources: Local and National.
 They are not redundant because they offer different sets of information and advantages.
 National data – when available – are complete and compute all imports and/or exports for a given year (Daudin & Charles 2011).
-Trade data were indeed aggregated by the Bureau de la Balance de Commerce.
+Trade data were aggregated by the Bureau de la Balance de Commerce.
 Local data are not complete for a given year (see Figure 2), because they are obtained from different locations, called “direction” (e.g. Bordeaux, Marseille, Nantes, etc.).
 But we can know the export or import location of goods with this source type.
-L. Charles and G. Daudin, working on the project, explain that “National statistics are easier to use, but they usually bypass some of the information given in the local data”, and “Local statistics are better for geographical analysis” (Charles & Daudin 2015).
+“National statistics are easier to use, but they usually bypass some of the information given in the local data”, and “Local statistics are better for geographical analysis” (Charles & Daudin 2015).

 Figure 2